rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/security-groups.rst

 A security group is a named container for security group rules.
-Security group rules provide Rackspace Public Cloud users the ability to specify the types of traffic that are allowed to pass through, to, and from ports
+Security group rules provide Rackspace Public Cloud users the ability to specify the types of traffic that are allowed to pass through, to, and from ports on a cloud server.
-(Public/ServiceNet)
-on a cloud server.

 Security groups are available to all customers through the Cloud Control Panel.
+Security Groups are available for PublicNet and ServiceNet, but not for Cloud Networks, as Cloud Networks are already isolated by tenant.

 To work with security groups,
-use the
+use the portal,

 :ref:`neutron CLI <neutron>`
 or
 :ref:`Cloud Networks API <cloudnetworks-api>`.